Share Price:

 renewable electricity in our own operations

-year rated ‘Aspirational’ by ZDHC Foundation for chemicals management6
+year recognised as ‘Champion’ by ZDHC Foundation for chemicals management7

-of key supply chain partners7 assessed against our Water Conservation Framework
+of products delivered by direct Tier 1 and 2 supply chain partners8 were assessed against our Water Conservation Framework

 100%